 BCEC makes every effort to be aware of customers who have life-sustaining electric equipment and Critical Load Listing.
 It is the responsibility of the member to inform the Cooperative of special medical needs.
-However, the Cooperative attempts to identify these customers by asking new members at the time of establishing an account whether any person at that service location requires life-sustaining equipment and by reminding members through articles in TEXAS CO-OP POWER, newsletters, and notices included with bills that the Cooperative needs to be infuriated of special needs.
+However, the Cooperative attempts to identify these customers by asking new members at the time of establishing an account whether any person at that service location requires life-sustaining equipment and by reminding members through articles in TEXAS CO-OP POWER, newsletters, and notices included with bills that the Cooperative needs to be informed of special needs.

 The registry of these members begins is on the following page.
 A copy is accessible to appropriate utility personnel including the President/CEO, receptionist, dispatcher, operations manager, lineman and engineering personnel.
+Currently, there are zero (0) members on the list.